KRFOSS/kali-docs/general-use/xfce-faq/index.md

 **Q:** I absolutely love the new theme and I desperately want it, but without having to re-install my system.
 How can I migrate my existing Kali Linux installation?

 **A:** Run `apt update && apt install kali-desktop-xfce` in  a terminal session to install the new Kali Linux Xfce environment.
+If you would also like to remove the Gnome window manager, which we do not recommend until you are sure you are ready to, run `apt purge --autoremove kali-desktop-gnome`.
+Be sure to run this *after* installing Xfce.

 When asked to select the "*Default display manager*", choose `lightdm`.

 Next time you login you can choose "XFCE" in the session selector in the top right hand corner of the login screen.
+&nbsp;
+&nbsp;

+**Q:** I installed Xfce, but it doesn't look like the preview.
+How can I get it to look the same?

+**A:** If you are having issues, it may be that a config file is not set properly.
+First, backup .cache, .config, and .local.
+Next, running `rm -r .cache .config .local` and then rebooting will likely fix those issues.
 &nbsp;
 &nbsp;

 **Q:** How can I get a Kali Linux image with GNOME instead of XFCE?

 **A:**  Just download the Kali GNOME image from https://www.kali.org/downloads/